pdstools.utils.cdh_utils¶

 Removes timezones, and rounds to seconds, with a ‘ns’ time unit.

-In the implementation, the third expression uses timestamp_fmt or %Y. This is a bit of a hack, because if we pass None, it tries to infer automatically.
+In the implementation, the last expression uses timestamp_fmt or %Y. This is a bit of a hack, because if we pass None, it tries to infer automatically.
 Inferring raises when it can’t find an appropriate format, so that’s not good.

 - Parameters: